Quincy Allen

 Quincy Jovan Allen (born November 7, 1979) is an American serial killer who killed four people between July and August in a crime spree in 2002.
-He was sentenced to death for his crimes in South Carolina, and is currently awaiting execution.
+He was sentenced to death for his crimes in South Carolina, but he was resentenced to life imprisonment in 2024.

 Crimes

 Allen was inspired to begin his crime spree during his time in federal prison for stealing a vehicle.
 While incarcerated, a fellow inmate told him that he could get him a job as a Mafia hitman.
 When he was released, Allen decided to buy a shotgun and begin practicing for his promised career.